-What makes a GED test credential “equivalent” to a high school diploma?
+What makes a GED test certificate “equivalent” to a high school diploma?

 The GED is accepted as an equivalent to a high school diploma by approximately 98% of colleges and universities in the U.S. and 95% of employers because they recognize the GED test as a rigorous examination equal to or exceeding high school proficiency.
 In fact, many employers prefer GED diploma graduates because they know they have met a rigorous national high school standard.

 The GED tests are standardized and normed using a national random sample of graduating high school seniors.
 To pass the GED tests, a candidate must demonstrate a level of skill that meets or exceeds that demonstrated by 60% of graduating seniors who are earning a high school diploma.
 This means that 40% of graduating high school diploma holders would not pass the GED tests.